What is hyperbaric oxygen therapy?

 There are currently no standard therapeutic guidelines on the number of sessions needed for this treatment to work.

-Does hyperbaric oxygen therapy work?
+Does hyperbaric oxygen therapy help autistic children?

 Who practises hyperbaric oxygen therapy?

 Hyperbaric oxygen therapy is carried out at specialised clinics.
 You can also do it at home if you buy your own hyperbaric chamber.

 If you’re interested in hyperbaric oxygen therapy, see your GP or one of the other professionals working with your child.
 They can talk with you about its risks and benefits.